 The final examination schedule for the following academic year is published annually in the summer.

 Students traveling in groups for an Augustana-sanctioned event must have a group form submitted by the program director, coach or department supervisor by Monday of Week 10.
-The group/team coach/advisor/faculty member should contact Liesl Fowler for a copy of the electronic form.
+The group/team coach/advisor/faculty member should contact Liesl Fowler regarding travel and submit a copy of the Group Travel Form.

 Please see the final examinations schedules and policies for the appropriate year below.
 The schedule for the following academic year will be available annually in April.
 Please be careful in consulting the correct academic year; see future year schedules at bottom of the page if available.

 The exam week schedules are based upon the start time for each instructional "block."
 See the instructional blocks below.

 Fall Semester 2021 - click here for Exam Blocks Fall 2021

 |9-11 a.m.||Noon-2 p.m.||3-5 p.m.||6-8 p.m.|